EV vs. Gas: What Driving Actually Costs in Your State

 See also electricity rates by state, gas prices by state, and why electric bills are rising.

-Sources: EIA (residential electricity rates, April 2026), AAA (state gasoline averages, July 07, 2026), with EPA, FHWA, and fueleconomy.gov reference figures for the vehicle defaults.
+Sources: EIA (residential electricity rates, May 2026), AAA (state gasoline averages, August 13, 2026), with EPA, FHWA, and fueleconomy.gov reference figures for the vehicle defaults.
 Averages, not your exact tariff.
 See methodology.